 I always knew you had it in you.

 Watch out, or I'll really get under your skin.

-Somehwat justified in that Morrigan was absorbing a dying Lilith into her being (Lilith is one-third of Morrigan's soul that was sealed away and then took on human form).
-However, given that both are Horny Devils that wear Stripperific outfits, and how Morrigan is positioning Lilith in that picture, it's easy to see how one could come to that conclusion.
-A worse example comes from the animated series.
+In Darkstalkers when Morrigan was absorbing a dying Lilith into her being (Lilith isone-third of Morrigan's soul that was sealed away and then took on human form) they have quite the suggestive pose, especially given they're both are Horny Devils that wear Stripperific outfits.

 Mondo and Ishimaru "battling" it out in a sauna to see who will last the longest.
 The next day, they become almost too close.
 Then Ishimaru doesn't believe that Mondo could ever kill anyone, even after he confessed.
 He then goes crazy after Mondo dies, creating Ishida.

 Aoi and Sakura seem to have some Les Yay going on.

 Hitomi and Lei Fang in the Xtreme spinoffs appear to be very fond of one another.

 In Xtreme Beach Volleyball, you can give gifts to the other girls to raise their friendship meters, and they will often gift you things back, such as bathing suits from their own personal collection.
 The bathing suit that Lei Fang gives Hitomi when her friendship level hits max?
 A white bandeau bikini with red polka dot trim that says "LOVERS <3" in red glittery cursive.
 Lei Fang will NOT give this to anyone else you play as; it's the same style bathing suit, but it's plain yellow with no text on it.

 Destroy All Humans!: Crypto and Orthopox tend to sound like an old married couple.
 In one moment of unsual giddiness, Pox calls Crypto a "silver stud."